Skip to main content

 Budak Castle, locally known as Kaštel Budak, lies next to the village of the same name, in the county of Zadar in Croatia.

-Budak Castle is thought to have been built around 1475 by local Croatian nobles on a low hill, above the village.
+Budak Castle is believed to have been built around 1475 by local Croatian nobles on a low hill above the village.
 It served as a defense against the Venetians.
-In 1493 the Kingdom of Croatia lost the Battle of Krbava Field against superior Ottoman forces.
-From then on, the castle served as a defense against increasing Ottoman incursions in the area.
+In 1493, the Kingdom of Croatia lost the Battle of Krbava Field to superior Ottoman forces.
+From then on, the castle functioned as a defense against increasing Ottoman incursions in the area.
 The castle was sold to the Venetians in 1502.
-After 1527, the Ottomans took over the area.
-Nothing more is known about the castle from then on.
+After 1527, the Ottomans took control of the area.
+Nothing more is known about the castle after that.
 It may have been used by the Ottomans.

-The castle seems to have consisted of the main circular tower, which served as a keep, circled by a wall, with buildings built up against that wall.
-At least, that is what I conclude based on the remains and foundations I saw.
+The castle appears to have consisted of a main circular tower, which served as a keep, surrounded by a wall with buildings constructed against it.
+At least, that is what I infer based on the remains and foundations I observed.

 Budak Castle is freely accessible.
-There is no clear path to it, but it is just a short walk through shrubs and over rocks from the nearest road.
-The red and white checkerboard painting on the tower depicts the coat of arms of the Republic of Croatia.
+There is no defined path, but it is a short walk through shrubs and over rocks from the nearest road.
+The red and white checkerboard pattern on the tower displays the coat of arms of the Republic of Croatia.
 Although it is not historical, I like it.

 Gallery